spm/spm-docs/docs/tutorials/vbmcourse24/preprocessing.md

 ## Shoot

 Geodesic shooting is a diffeomorphic warping algorithm designed to non-linearly align the brain data.
 It has recently been developed building on the earlier Dartel pipeline.
-As such, it does not yet have as many additional functions compared to Dartel (e.g. normalise to MNI space, warp many etc.,), and therefore requires some additional manual steps to use (covered here).
+As such, it does not yet have as many additional functions compared to Dartel, so requires some additional manual steps to use (covered here).
 However, the overall impression is that it is better than Dartel and will be increasingly used in the future, therefore it is the pipeline used here.

 To use, first open the SPM batch window: